History of Port Vale F.C.: 1969–1983: Just getting by

 Despite a massive clear-out, only two new signings were made in preparation for 1980–81; John Allen and Trevor Brissett both came in on free transfers.
 Little progress was made on the previous season, as the club finished 19th.
 The club also 'died in shame' in the FA Cup third round, defeated 3–0 by Isthmian League side Enfield.
 Nevertheless, McGrath noted 'the attitude is slowly changing [for the better]'.
 Record low average home attendance figures of 2,738 inevitably caused a financial loss on the season, though costs were being reduced.

 McGrath tried and failed to re-sign Brian Horton for 1981–82, with £12,000 Ernie Moss being the most high-profile transfer, along with £15,000 midfielder Geoff Hunter.
 McGrath pointed out that 'forwards are much more important now' as the Football League changed the system so that wins were rewarded with three points instead of two.
 For the first time in a decade, the club made it into the second round of the League Cup.
 Colin Tartt was re-signed from Chesterfield for £15,000 as the club made a push for promotion.
 Injury problems eventually made promotion unattainable, though 70 points and a 7th-place finish gave cause for optimism, despite a club record low attendance for a league game of 1,924 in a goalless draw with York City on 1 May.
 Twelve home draws resulted in McGrath's observation that 'we blew it at Burslem'.
 Financially, a loss of £65,000 was recorded to bring the club's overdraft close to £250,000.

-Another clear-out left just eleven professionals on the books for the 1982–83 season.
+Another clear-out left eleven professionals on the books for the 1982–83 season.
 Four of the more important newcomers were John Ridley, Wayne Cegielski, Les Lawrence and Steve Waddington.
-In August, Mark Chamberlain and Mark Harrison were sold to rival's Stoke for a combined fee of £180,000.
+In August, Mark Chamberlain and Mark Harrison were sold to rivals Stoke for a combined fee of £180,000.
 There was little option to sell due to the financial situation, though McGrath's plans were heavily disrupted.
-As a result, five players made their débuts on the opening game of the season.
+As a result, five players made their débuts on the season's opening game.
 A bold attempt to sign Mick Channon failed, forcing McGrath to settle for dedicated forward Bob Newton.
 The season finished with promotion, third place with seven points to spare.
 A profit of just over £100,000 was also made, reversing a seven-year trend of losses.